 Declining Marriage Rates

 The overall marriage rate has declined steadily over the last few decades.
 Young people between the age of 20-34 opting not to marry, or pushing it off until later in life, is a big contributing factor.

 Since 2000, the percent of this age group who haven’t married has spiked in every state.
 According to one 2016 report, 81% of this demographic in Washington DC remains unmarried.

 This number may be exaggerated in city centers where young people relocate to work, but it reflects a broader trend.
-In many states, the number currently hovers around 70%, where at the turn of the 21st century the highest was 57%.
+In many states, the number currently hovers around 70%, were at the turn of the 21st century the highest was 57%.

 Recent numbers are themselves indicative of a larger evolution.
 As of the 2000 U.S. Census, 54.4% of the adult population, or more than 120 million people, were married.
 This marks a decline from 1990, where that figure was approximately 55%, which continues a trend.
 For context, in 1990, that number was in the 60% range, and from 1970, where it was above 70%.

 What Do These Divorce Statistics Mean?

 In the end, what do all of these divorce statistics mean?
 They show current trends and illustrate evolving ideas on marriage and divorce over time.
 They provide a removed, big-picture glimpse at the state of marriage and divorce.